Justice & Public Safety

 The Sheriff Services Branch is the enforcement arm of the court system.
 Sheriff Services staff:

-- provide courtroom security for the Court of Queen's Bench, the Court of Appeal and the Provincial Court in certain areas of the province.
+- provide courtroom security for the Court of King's Bench, the Court of Appeal and the Provincial Court in certain areas of the province.

 - maintain security and provide safety to those involved in or attending court proceedings.